top of page

 Nancy Van Zyl

 I was born, raised, and schooled in South Africa, which I am pretty sure is one of the most vibrant and beautiful places on earth.
 Over the past ten years my family and I have happily settled into living in Powell River/qathet on BC's Sunshine Coast.
 We are grateful for how the people of this special coastal town have welcomed us and made us feel at home here too.
-Our hearts can belong to two places, I'm learning.
+I have been learning that our hearts can belong to two places.

 Since qualifying as an OT twenty years ago, I have curiously gained experience, skills, and knowledge in working with children with diverse support needs.
 I am excited to continue learning and growing as a therapist in the ever-evolving landscapes of neuro-science and human development.